 Are There Situations Where No-Fault Will Not Reimburse My Lost Wages?

 There are occasions where No-Fault will not reimburse you for lost wages.
 For instance, if your employer pays you $500 per week

 while you are out of work (or $2000 per month), then you are not entitled to lost wages through no-fault.
 Remember, no-fault will pay 80% of your salary up to $2000 per month.
 In the above example, your employer is already paying you $2000 per month while you are out.

 You may be entitled to more than $2000 per month if you have purchased optional coverage through either APIP or OBEL.
 Either plan may entitle you to receive more than $2000 per month.
 These plans will be discussed in a later blog but if you have any immediate questions, contact us to speak with a personal injury lawyer in Long Island.

-Most importantly, in order to receive lost wages, you must provide disability notes to no-fault every thirty days.
-Sometimes a doctor will write on a note that you cannot work for the next three months – this is not good enough – you must provide a note every 30 days to continue to receive lost wages.
+The way disability insurance works is pretty similar in that you must provide proof of your need for it.
+The no-fault insurance company essentially wants to know that you are indeed still unable to work and earn money for yourself and your family.
+Therefore, in order to receive lost wages, you must provide disability notes to no-fault insurance every thirty days.
+Sometimes your a doctor may just will write on a note that you cannot work for the next three months.
+Unfortunately, this is not good enough, and no-fault insists that you must provide a note every 30 days to continue to receive lost wages.

-Important Note: lost wages through no-fault insurance claims may be paid up to three years after the date of the accident.
+Yet another important note is to remember that lost wages through no-fault insurance claims may be paid up to three years after the date of the accident.
 However, this does not mean you will be entitled to lost wages for that entire period.
-As said above, you must continue to provide disability notes to prove you cannot work because of injuries you suffered from the accident.
+As said above, you must continue to provide disability notes to prove you cannot work because of the injuries you suffered from the accident.
 Also, if no-fault coverage is denied for any reason, you may also lose your right to receive lost wages.